 P141K utilizes a school-created assessment called the Reading Development Inventory to measure pre-literacy skills through early phonics.
 Reading instruction is highly individualized and focused, based on the assessment.
 This work is extended using the EngageNY literacy skills strand, which incorporates phonics, fluency, vocabulary and comprehension strategies for students.

 ELA Listening and Learning

 P141K uses a school-developed curriculum to present access to grade-level ELA standards.
 Students engage in structured whole-group and small-group lessons that make connections between the curriculum skills and student experiences.
 Students are exposed to fluent grade-level texts read aloud as well as text at student reading developmental levels.

 P141K uses a curriculum aligned to New York Next Generation Learning Standards and the Dynamic Learning Maps Essential Elements.
 Teachers utilize texts to provide real-world context for math skills.
-In addition, Generation Genius is used as a supplemental resource to go along with our Math curriculum.
+In addition, Generation Genius Math is used as a supplemental resource to go along with our Math curriculum.

 P141K uses the Five-E model to present science content.
 Students Engage, Explore, Explain, Elaborate, and Evaluate using hands-on activities, videos and text.
 Units are aligned to New York Next Generation Science Standards and draw on units from Discovery Education.
-In addition, Generation Genius is used as a supplemental resource to go along with our Science curriculum.
+In addition, Generation Genius Science is used as a supplemental resource to go along with our Science curriculum.

 P141K has aligned social studies units to the New York State Scope and Sequence for Social Studies.
 Students are exposed to readings, photos and videos about a variety of cultures, geographic regions and content related to civic engagement.
 We use a modified curriculum that includes many opportunities for real life application and self-advocacy.